the-events-calendar/gigpress/readme.txt

 * Added `$showdata['related_id']` to the list of available template variables, containing the ID of the show's related post
 * Removed CDATA block from the title element of the GigPress RSS feed, as it was preventing character entities from being properly displayed in some readers
-* Now assuming a "year" parameter of "current" when only a "month" parameter is passed to the shortcode
+* Now assuming a "year" paremeter of "current" when only a "month" parameter is passed to the shortcode
 * Added "past" and "all" as valid values for the "scope" argument to the `gigpress_sidebar()` function
 * Corrected file name of the Swedish translation
 * Small bug fix for the CSV import routine